Join BPS Now

 Advertising

-Small Printer includes advertising at very competitive rates.
-Click Small Printing Advertising Rates.
-The magazine also run classified ads for members wishing to dispose of, or buy, particular printing related items.
+In addition to web advertising, the Small Printer magazine includes advertising at very competitive rates.
+The magazine also runs line ads for members wishing to dispose of, or buy, particular printing related items.

 Enquiry Service

-A free printing enquiry service is provided to members which can be obtained by emailing Here.
+A free printing-enquiry service is provided to members which can be obtained by emailing enquiries@bpsnet.org.uk

 The Library

-The Society has a library of several hundred books.
+The Society library has a selection of books.
 These include advanced and elementary works on printing and crafts related to it, business organisation and costing, private press books, and specimens of printing.
-These books are available to all members resident in the British Isles.
-No charge is made, but borrowers are required to pay outward and return postage.
+These books are available only to members resident in the British Isles.
+The loan period is eight weeks and no charge is made but borrowers are required to pay return postage.
+To borrow a book the Member should contact the Librarian (see Membership List for details).

 Society Publications